 Coast Guard PEB

-Unlike the other armed services, the Coast Guard does NOT presently participate in the Joint DOD/VA IDES program and retains the traditional legacy PEB structure.
-This means that your Coast Guard Physical Evaluation Board- also called the Coast Guard PEB- adjudication process begins with the Informal Panel at the Coast Guard Personnel Service Center (PSC-psd-de) conducting a paper review of your MEB, your Command Endorsement and any other items accompanying your MEB package.
+For Coasties in other locations, your Coast Guard Physical Evaluation Board- also called the Coast Guard PEB- adjudication process begins with the Informal Panel at the Coast Guard Personnel Service Center (PSC-psd-med-admin) conducting a paper review of your MEB, your Command Endorsement, and any other items accompanying your MEB package.

 When you receive the findings of the Informal Panel- also known as the IPEB, you will make an election of rights as to whether you accept the initial findings or wish to seek a formal hearing at the Personnel Service Center.